Choa Chu Kang Park

 Choa Chu Kang Park is a community park in Choa Chu Kang, Singapore, located beside Kranji Expressway and along Choa Chu Kang Drive.

 History

 In 1996, plans for a park to be built near Choa Chu Kang Drive were revealed under the Choa Chu Kang Development Guide Plan.

-Choa Chu Kang Park was opened on November 11, 2000 by Minister for National Development Mah Bow Tan.
+Choa Chu Kang Park was opened on 11 November 2000, by Minister for National Development Mah Bow Tan.

-In 2014, a community garden was added.
+On 29 March 2014, a community garden was added.
 The plans were announced by Minister of Health Gan Kim Yong.

-In 2018, the fourth National Parks Board Therapeutic Garden was opened in Choa Chu Kang Park.
+On 7 July 2018, the fourth National Parks Board Therapeutic Garden was opened in Choa Chu Kang Park.